 At the same time, the Agency is keenly aware that the above approach would not prevent the capacity in either the DG or the community solar subcategories from being filled entirely by a single, well-established EEC.
 In fact, the currently oversubscribed Group A capacity features projects submitted by only 5 EECs.
 Keeping a core policy objective of the EEC category in mind (growing the number of EECs), the Agency proposes to layer a developer cap on top of the subcategories, such that no single EEC (or any of its affiliates-which includes any common ownership across privately-owned entities) may receive more than 20% of an EEC category's Group capacity in a given program year.
-The developer cap will be applied beginning in the 2023-2024 program year.
-Waitlisted projects that receive capacity in that program year will be subject to this developer cap.
+The developer cap will be applied beginning in the 2023-2024 program year if the EEC community solar subcategory is oversubscribed on the first day and will be measured against the total capacity made available to the EEC category for the program year.
+355 Waitlisted projects that receive capacity in the 2023-2024 program year will therefore be subject to this developer cap.
+Additionally, the Commission has directed "that the developer cap cumulatively applies on the first day that the remaining DG capacity (if any) is made available to EEC community solar."
+356

-Even with defined subcategories and a developer cap, the Agency may encounter a scenario in which it must somehow differentiate between projects of the same type, in the same group, submitted on the same day in the EEC category in 2023-2024.
+Even with defined subcategories and a developer cap applicable on the first day, the Agency may encounter a scenario in which it must somehow differentiate between projects of the same type, in the same group, submitted on the same day in the EEC category in 2023-2024.
 For example, if the Program receives multiple, large, community solar project applications from different EECs on the first day of the program year that exceed that Group's allocation for community solar, some methodology must be used to distinguish between competing applications.
 The Agency does not at this time propose to create a project scoring system for the EEC category.
-Given the myriad policy considerations at play with the EEC category. the Agency would prefer to develop any project selection scoring system with input from stakeholders through a formal comment process.
+Given the myriad policy considerations at play with the EEC category, the Agency would prefer to develop any project selection scoring system with input from stakeholders through a formal comment process.
 The Agency plans to examine this possibility in developing the next Long-Term Renewable Resources Procurement Plan.
 For the 2023-2024 program year, the Agency instead proposes to rank project applications received at the same "time" (on the same day) when such applications exceed the subcategory and Group capacity, in reverse order by the amount of capacity that EEC (including its affiliates) has already received in that and previous program years.
 The capacity will then be allocated in rank order, beginning with the EEC (and its affiliates) that has received the least amount of capacity thus far.
-Only in the case of ties which would be an unlikely outcome (equal prior-awarded capacity) within an already-unlikely outcome-would random selection be utilized.
+Only in the case of ties-which would be an unlikely outcome (equal priorawarded capacity) within an already-unlikely outcome-would random selection be utilized.
 As the EEC category is designed to accelerate the development of a robust EEC market with many entities, prioritizing those EECs that may not have received state incentives yet facilitates a more diverse, decentralized EEC market.